 This Privacy Statement is also addressed to parties outside the Firm who provide personal information to the Firm or who visit or use the Firm’s Websites.
 It applies to all individuals who access our Website (gmlaw.com), mobile apps, and in connection with our blogs, alerts, newsletters, webinars, social media sites or programs and other communication services (the “Services”).

-We may update this Privacy Statement from time to time.
-The effective date of the current Privacy Statement is noted at the top of this page.
-If we make material changes to the way we collect, use, share or process the personal information that you have provided that adversely impact you, we will notify you by posting a notice of the changes in a clear and conspicuous manner on the our Website or via the most recent email address we have on file for you.
+Updates: We may update this Privacy Statement from time to time.
+The effective date of the current Privacy Statement is noted at the bottom of this page as ‘Last Updated.’
+If we make material changes to the way we collect, use, share or process the personal information that you have provided that adversely impact you, we will adjust the ‘Last Updated’ date of such change.
 We encourage you to check this page periodically for any changes.
 Your continued use of the Website following the posting of changes to these terms will mean you accept those changes.
+You may print out a copy of this Privacy Policy for your records.

 Personal Information